J&K: Three civilians killed, jawan killed in Kulgam gunfight

 Three civilians and a soldier have been killed after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
 Meanwhile, Over 40 civilians were injured and admitted to the hospitals in Kulgam and Srinagar.

+Local residents started pelting security personnel with stones, leading to clashes in which around 20 civilians were also injured.

 The operation, which was launched last night, is underway.
 It is learnt that 2-3 terrorists have been cornered by the security forces.

 Meanwhile, mobile internet services have been suspended in Kulgam and Anantnag districts of South Kasmir.
 As a precautionary measure train services on Srinagar-Banihal route have also been suspended.
 However, trains will be plying normally on Srinagar-Baramulla route.